amdy87/MySQL-Filesystem/README.md

 > I enter the new file name into the entry box and press confirm to rename a file

 (U27)
-> To cancel file creation, I press the cancel button in the "rename file" dialog
+> To cancel file renaming, I press the cancel button in the "rename file" dialog

 ##### logout
 (U28)